 1. When overtaking and passing another bicycle or vehicle proceeding in the same direction.

 - You’re passing another bicycle or vehicle going in the same direction.

 2. When preparing for a left turn at an intersection or into a private road or driveway.

-- You’re about to make a left turn at an intersection, into a private road, or a driveway.
+- You’re about to make a left turn at an intersection or into a private road or driveway.

 3. When reasonably necessary to avoid any condition or potential conflict, including, but not limited to, a fixed or moving object, parked or moving vehicle, bicycle, pedestrian, animal, surface hazard, turn lane, or substandard-width lane, which makes it unsafe to continue along the right-hand curb or edge or within a bicycle lane.
 For the purposes of this subsection, a “substandard-width lane” is a lane that is too narrow for a bicycle and another vehicle to travel safely side by side within the lane.

-- You need to avoid a crash or accident with a pedestrian, fixed or moving object, another bike, motor vehicle, etc. Also, if the lane you’re in is too narrow for a you and another vehicle to travel safely side by side within that line.
+- You need to avoid a crash or accident with a pedestrian, fixed or moving object, another bike, motor vehicle, etc. Also, it’s considered a substandard-with lane if the lane you’re in is too narrow for you and another vehicle to travel safely side by side within it.